Floatbox v3.24 - Instructions

 </script>

-Note the syntax: there are commas after each name:value pair except for the last one.
 When running floatbox from iframed pages, the fbPageOptions object definition needs to be in the head section of the top document.

 Back to Index